Top10VPN is editorially independent. Buying a VPN through our links supports our work.

 It’s even developed an app compatible with Vega OS, the Linux-based operating system for all new Fire TV devices.

 IPVanish’s user-friendly Fire TV Stick app has clearly been designed with Fire TV’s interface in mind.
-It’s one of very few VPNs that does this well.
+Very few VPNs get that right.

-The only minor nuisance using IPVanish’s Fire TV app was activating the VPN kill switch to prevent unexpected IP address leaks.
+The only real nuisance I ran into was switching on the kill switch, which prevents unexpected IP address leaks.

-That’s because the kill switch comes as a separate app, to better protect against sudden VPN shutdowns due to Fire TV’s memory constraints.
+That’s because the kill switch comes as a separate app, a design decision made to protect you better against sudden VPN shutdowns caused by Fire TV’s memory constraints.

 No-Logs Servers Optimized for Kodi & IPTV Apps